JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 This problem is similar to [Prevent Export Renaming]({{< ref "#prevent-export-renaming" >}} "Prevent Export Renaming"), but it applies to returned variables and properties.

 When code uses domain-driven variable naming, the property names are intentional.
 They should only be re-named with great care.
+But, when a function directly returns a variable, engineers are prompted to come up with a name each time they use your function.

+By preventing variable renaming, you reduce the burden on engineers using your function.
+You reduce the chances that the same variable with have different names throughout the code.
+Your codebase will gain consistency and other engineers jobs will become easier.

 ## Logic